sepehr071/TictacToe-ML/README.md

-Based on the content of the repository "Tic-tac-toe Machine Learning" on GitHub, here's an updated and detailed README that reflects the actual project files and their functionalities:

----

 # Tic-tac-toe Machine Learning

 Welcome to the Tic-tac-toe Machine Learning repository!
 This project aims to develop a sophisticated AI opponent for the classic tic-tac-toe game using machine learning techniques.
 By training models to predict optimal moves, this project provides an interactive and challenging gaming experience.